unnecessary-abstraction/mirrorshades/README.md

   # Select the destination where mirrored content will be written.
 If no
   # destination is given, the current directory will be used.
   dest: /srv/mirror

+  # Specify a list of additional command line arguments to be passed to all
+  # invocations of rsync by the rsync agent.
+  rsync_extra_options: ["-v"]

 # The core of a mirrorshades configuration file is the dictionary of
 # sources to mirror.
 The key of each source entry is used as the default